ben-z/ydc-deep-research-evals/README.md

 The input CSV file should contain the following columns:
 - `question`: The research question or prompt
-- `reference_answer`: The reference answer to compare against
+- `baseline_answer`: The reference answer to compare against
-- `predicted_answer`: The predicted answer to evaluate
+- `candidate_answer`: The candidate answer to evaluate
 - Any additional columns will be preserved as metadata in the output

 ### Output